mohd-afeef-badri/psd/demos/elastodynamics/fast-track-tutorials.md

 \begin{figure}[h!]
 \centering
 \includegraphics[width=0.4\textwidth]{./time-par.png}
-\caption{Time logging output produced for parallel run on 2 processes.\label{time-par}}
+\caption{Time logging output produced for parallel run on 2 processes.\label{time-par-ed}}
 \end{figure}

-The figure~\ref{time-par} shows the time logging output produced for parallel run on 2 processes using \sh{-timelog} flag.
-Similar output is produced for sequential solver of the same problem shown in figure~\ref{time-seq}.
+The figure~\ref{time-par-ed} shows the time logging output produced for parallel run on 2 processes using \sh{-timelog} flag.
+Similar output is produced for sequential solver of the same problem shown in figure~\ref{time-seq-ed}.
 Take note of the speed up, which should be two folds - parallel solver solves the full problem in half the time (1.5 sec) than that of sequential solver (3.3 sec).
 This is due to the fact we used 2 MPI processes.

 Also take note of timings produced for different operations of the solver.
-Note that in figures~\ref{time-par}, \ref{time-seq}, we only see the final time step of the solved problem.
+Note that in figures~\ref{time-par-ed}, \ref{time-seq-ed}, we only see the final time step of the solved problem.

 \begin{figure}[h!]
 \centering
 \includegraphics[width=0.4\textwidth]{./time-seq.png}
-\caption{Time logging output produced for parallel run on 2 processes.\label{time-seq}}
+\caption{Time logging output produced for parallel run on 2 processes.\label{time-seq-ed}}
 \end{figure}

 \subsection{Exercise 1}